Bryansk: Climate

+Bryansk has a warm-summer humid continental climate (Köppen climate classification Dfb).

 Administrative and municipal status

+The Administrative divisions of Bryansk consists of four districts; Bezhitsa, Zelenivka, Sovietsky District and Fokinsky District.

 Bryansk is the administrative center of the oblast.
 Within the framework of administrative divisions, it is, together with three work settlements (Belye Berega, Bolshoye Polpino, and Raditsa-Krylovka), incorporated separately as Bryansky Urban Administrative Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, Bryansky Urban Administrative Okrug is incorporated as Bryansk Urban Okrug.

 Economy

-Today's Bryansk is an important center for steel and machinery manufacturing, and is home to many large factories.
+Today Bryansk is an important center for machinery manufacturing, and is home to many large factories.
 The main industries are machine building, metalworking, chemical, electrical equipment, electronics, wood, textile and food industries, locomotives, diesel engines, freight cars, motor graders, pavers and other road equipment, agricultural equipment, construction materials, and garments.

 Transportation

-Since 1868, there is a railway connection between Bryansk and Moscow.
-The city has railway stations: Bryansk Orlovsky and Bryansk-Lgovskiy (Bryansk Bryansk -I and -II, respectively), Ordzhonikidzegrad; Street Bus Station and Peresvet Bezhitsa bus station.
+Since 1868, there is a railway connection.
+The city has railway stations: Bryansk Orlovsky and Bryansk-Lgovskiy (Bryansk Bryansk -I and -II, respectively), Ordzhonikidzegrad; Peresvet Street Bus Station and Bezhitsa bus station.
 14 km west of the city lies the Bryansk International Airport.

 Passenger traffic carried by bus (more than 1,400 cars on 54 permanent urban routes), trolley on 10 regular routes, uses (36 routes), as well as commuter trains and railcars.
 The cost of public transport (trolley buses) is 16 rubles, and buses, 20 rubles (as of May 2018).